Lin-Brain-Lab/OHBM-2023-Emotionally-Cued-Mismatch-Negativity-in-Deep-Brain-Stimulation-Patients-with-Depression/README.md

   - Detrend
   - Bandpass filter (1-40hz) with a notch filter at 60hz
   - Rereferenced to mastoid electrode TP9
-  - Occular correction carried out through application of a semi-automatic ICA where the [apparent VEOG componant](/Images/pt-007_eeg-2_ic-2d.png) was removed
+  - Ocular correction carried out through application of a semi-automatic ICA where the [apparent VEOG component](/Images/pt-007_eeg-2_ic-2d.png) was removed
-  - Segmentated around each stimuli marker of interest (Neutral in sad conditions, neutral in angry condition, sad, and angry) from -500ms to 1000ms
+  - Segmented around each stimuli marker of interest (Neutral in sad conditions, neutral in angry condition, sad, and angry) from -500ms to 1000ms
   - Baseline correction was applied using the 500ms pre-stimulus interval for each segment
   - Semi automatic artifact rejection was carried out (least segments for any participant/condition was 44)
   - Segments were averaged
   - Each participant's MMN was calculated by comparing the emotional ERP - the neutral ERP
   - Initial grand averages were calculated for each visit, and condition (including MMNs)
-  - ERP and MMN data was exported to Matlab for futher calculations
+  - ERP and MMN data was exported to MatLab for further calculations

 </details>

 ## Matlab Analysis
-Data imported to Matlab for z-scare difference analysis (to mimic previous analysis method), and non-parametric Scheirer-Ray-Hare statistical analysis of the main effects of condition and visit as well as their interraction.
+Data imported to Matlab for z-scare difference analysis (to mimic previous analysis method), and non-parametric Scheirer-Ray-Hare statistical analysis of the main effects of condition and visit as well as their interaction.

 <details>
   <summary> Full details about the z-score difference analysis available here